-Passport & Visa InformationBack to all travel tips
+Vietnam Passport & Visa InformationBack to all travel tips

 It is a requirement of the Vietnamese Government that British visitors to Vietnam possess a valid 10 year passport which must have a longer validity than your visa by at least one month.
 To be on the safe side, as requirements can change, please ensure that your passport has at least six months validity left after your return date from holiday.
 Please check that your passport complies with this decree well in advance of travel.
 If you do not have a British passport please contact your nearest Vietnamese Embassy to see what regulations do apply.

-As of 1 July 2015, British passport holders travelling for tourism will be able to enter Vietnam for up to 15 days without a visa.
+As of 1 July 2015, British passport holders travelling for tourism are able to enter Vietnam for up to 15 days without a visa.
 You’ll still need a visa to enter Vietnam for periods of 15 days and longer and if you wish to re-enter Vietnam within 30 days of your departure.

-Pre-travel visa applications
+Pre-travel visa applications to Vietnam

 If the visa free regulations do not apply then the Vietnamese Government requires British passport holders to have a visa for entry into Vietnam.
 The visa can be applied for as follows: